 The ECO must conduct weekly site visits during the initial bulk earthworks (civils), to check compliance with the conditions of the EA and mitigation measures and recommendations of this EMPr.
-Once the Civils construction has been completed and construction activities shift to the internal mechanical components of the facility, the ECO can then reduce the weekly visits to a frequency of twice a month (fortnightly).
+Once the Civils construction has been completed and construction activities shift to within the footprint of the site, the ECO can then reduce the weekly visits to a frequency of twice a month (fortnightly).
 The ECO has the discretion to undertake additional visits if he / she feels this is justified due to the actions of the contractors, and to make ad hoc visits in order to ensure compliance.